 If these findings replicate, they likely have practical implications.
-Interventions aimed at increasing coherent responses across different emotion response systems may result in heightened well-being (McCraty & Zayas, 2014) or vice versa.
+Interventions aimed at increasing coherent responses across different emotion response systems may result in heightened wellbeing (McCraty & Zayas, 2014) or vice versa.
 Interestingly, the modulation of subjective correlates of physiological responding is a component of some existing therapeutic approaches (Craske, Rowe, Lewin, & Noriega-Dimitri, 1997; Haase et al., 2016).
 Our findings highlight increased emotion coherence as a potential mechanism underpinning the effectiveness of such approaches.
-Importantly, more research is needed to determine whether coherence leads to effective responses to environmental demands, and in what situational and emotional contexts coherence leads to effective responses to environmental demands.
-In the current study, we measured coherence in a context where participants viewed film stimuli while sitting by themselves because we wanted to capture coherence in a context where participants did not feel external pressure to regulate their emotional experiences.
-However, in a context where suppressing emotion would be beneficial (e.g., needing to suppress anger towards a boss), a lack of coherence may be beneficial for one's well-being.
-Future research would benefit from measuring coherence in multiple situational and emotional contexts (e.g., social versus nonsocial, positive versus negative, metabolically demanding versus passive tasks), and comparing the implications of coherence for well-being across these contexts.
+More research is needed to determine whether coherence leads to effective responses to environmental demands, and in what situational and emotional contexts coherence leads to effective responses.
+In the current study, we measured coherence in a context where participants viewed film stimuli while sitting by themselves because we did not want participants to feel external pressure to regulate their emotional experiences.
+However, in a context where emotion regulation would be beneficial (e.g., needing to suppress anger toward a boss), a lack of coherence may be beneficial for one's well-being.
+Future research would benefit from measuring coherence in multiple situational and emotional contexts (e.g., social vs. nonsocial, positive vs. negative, metabolically demanding vs. passive tasks), and comparing the implications of coherence for well-being across these contexts.

-Factors Hypothesized to be Associated with Coherence
+Factors Hypothesized to Be Associated With Coherence

 Emotional intensity.
 Coherence may be higher when an individual is presented with more emotionally evocative stimuli.
 Although this study was not designed primarily to test this hypothesis, elements in the design allowed us to begin to explore this question.
 The present study used one very intense emotional film clip in addition to three moderately intense film clips.
-Results indicated that the film clip chosen to induce high intensity emotion indeed evoked the highest emotional intensity, and also evoked the strongest coherence compared to other films, suggesting that more intense emotional stimuli produce greater emotion coherence.
+Results indicated that the film clip chosen to induce high intensity emotion indeed evoked the highest emotional intensity, and also evoked the strongest coherence compared with other films, suggesting that more intense emotional stimuli produce greater emotion coherence.
 However, in an attempt to avoid carryover effects, this highly intense film was also always shown last; thus, the order of the films was confounded with their intensity.
-To determine if coherence increased on later trials, we examined coherence for the first three films (which were counterbalanced in order) and found no evidence that films shown later induced greater coherence.
+To determine whether coherence increased on later trials, we examined coherence for the first three films (which were counterbalanced in order) and found no evidence that films shown later induced greater coherence.
 Clearly, more research is needed to tease apart the relationship between intensity of emotional experience and level of coherence fully.
 Nonetheless, the aforementioned association between intensity of emotional stimuli and level of emotion coherence supports theoretical accounts of coherence that suggest an individual's level of coherence should be higher during more intense emotions (Mauss et al., 2005; Rosenberg & Ekman, 1994; Schaefer et al., 2014).